 How do I pay?
 When will I be charged?

-Once a student or guest has checked into orientation, the full fee will be assessed to their student account.
+Fees will be charged to your student account in September.
+This will allow financial aid to cover these costs.
 The charge will be due at the start of the students' first quarter.

-If you are a first-year student that attends Links Orientation and decides not to enroll in classes or attend Central Washington University, $60 of the $200 is allocated for ongoing initiatives such as Welcome Week, and First Six Week will be refunded to your student account upon request.
-The remaining $140 in non-refundable and covers costs we are assessed for “consumables” by other university offices for services rendered.
+If you participated in orientation and decide not to enroll in classes or attend Central Washington University, $60 of the $200 is allocated for ongoing initiatives such as Welcome Week and First Six Week will be refunded to your student account upon request.
+The remaining $140 is non-refundable and covers costs we are assessed for “consumables” by other university offices for services rendered.